AngusMaiden/rl-gym-maze/README.md

 # rl-gym-maze
-A Maze Environment for Reinforcement Learning Solutions in OpenAI Gym
+A Maze Environment for Reinforcement Learning Solutions in OpenAI Gym.

 ## SIT796 Reinforcement Learning
-### Task 1.2C - Policy Definition
-by Angus Maiden (Student ID: 220595465), Deakin University
+By Angus Maiden (Student ID: 220595465), Deakin University

 The environment is a fully functional Gym API.
 It can be downloaded and installed with the following terminal commands (requires [git](https://git-scm.com/) and [pip](https://pypi.org/project/pip/)):